 Well, they already know you so they don’t need to read through reviews; explain that OTAs charge either you or them a specific commission fee, or offer some extra perks for booking directly.
 This way you’ll kill two birds with one stone: get a loyal customer and reduce expenses.
 If are curious to know more pros for you, here is an extract from our previous research:

 Employ a “tell a friend” strategy

-Traditional marketing tactics to encourage return clients work for restaurants and retail but they don’t justify for the lodging business.
+Traditional marketing tactics to encourage return clients to work for restaurants and retail but don’t justify for the lodging business.
 But not this one.

 SMS texting solutions: make guest’s communication with the staff easier

 Using SMS marketing, namely, texting your guests for quite a long time after their stay is controversial advice.
 But you can employ the texting solutions while guests stay, for example, allow them to order food, buy extra services or ask for help… via SMS.
 You can even automate hotel check-in and check-out procedures by employing texting, autoresponders, etc. It’s easy to implement such solutions by using cloud services like Simple Texting or any other that works for your area.